The Arts District is one of the most vibrant and hip areas of the city.

 And now, on to my list of things to do and see in the DTLA Arts District!

-1. Hauser & Wirth Art Complex / Manuela
+1. Hauser & Wirth Art Complex

 For me, the centerpiece of the Arts District is the Hauser & Wirth art complex, located at 901 East 3rd Street.
 It’s a massive former industrial space from the 1890’s (the Globe Mills complex) which was restored into a cool art and restaurant complex in 2016.
 The industrial bare brick and massive iron doors have been preserved, creating a really unique vintage factory feel.

-The art gallery contains about five or so large rooms which can accommodate massive installations or exhibits.
-When I went, they were featuring really cool installations by Jason Rhoades (I won’t spoil it by telling you what all of the neon words mean, but maybe you can figure it out.
+The art gallery contains about five or so large rooms that can accommodate massive installations or exhibits.
+When I went, they were featuring cool installations by Jason Rhoades (I won’t spoil it by telling you what all of the neon words mean, but maybe you can figure it out.
 Hint: it’s X-rated).

-2. Girl & the Goat
+Girl & the Goat

 The huge former warehouse space is adorned with plants and is bright and airy.
 The Girl & the Goat is probably my favorite restaurant in the Arts District.
 Although the music was a tad loud for both brunch and dinner, it’s an amazing place to bring a date!

 The dishes are New American, but with some strong Asian influences (chili sauce, spices).
 There are some really innovative combinations going on, but more importantly, every dish we tried was delicious.
 The menu is designed for sharing.
+Any foodie will want to try it out with you!

 3. ROW DTLA